jalalvandi/CLAP/README.md

 ## Usage

-- Use the terminal interface to navigate through your music library.
+- Use the terminal interface to navigate through your OS music library
 - Control playback with the provided commands (play, pause, stop).
 - Enjoy your music!